hanabi/hanabi.github.io/README.md

 ## Level 3 - Rarely Used Advanced Strategies

+### Hard Bluff

+* Sometimes, it can be ambiguous as to whether a player blind played a card into a *Bluff* or a *Finesse* + *Prompt*.
+In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
+When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.
+* For example, this is a *Finesse* + *Prompt* and NOT a *Hard Bluff*:
+  * Only red 1 is played on the stacks.
+No cards are in the discard pile.
+  * Cathy has a 3 clued in her hand (with no color information on it).
+  * Alice clues Cathy about a brand new 4.
+  * Bob blind plays red 2.
+  * Cathy sees that the highest stack is the red stack, so the 4 was that clued in her hand must be "2-away" instead of "1-away" like in what happens with normal bluffs.
+  * Thus, Cathy DOES read it as a *Bluff*; she is promised red 3 and red 4, so plays the unknown 3 as red 3.
+* For example, this IS a *Hard Bluff*:
+  * Red 1 AND blue 2 are played on the stacks.
+No cards are in the discard pile.
+  * Cathy has a 3 clued in her hand (with no color information on it).
+  * Alice clues Cathy about a brand new 4.
+  * Bob blind plays red 2.
+  * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "1-away".
+Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
+However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
+  * Thus, Cathy marks down both possibilities for later and does not play anything right now.

 ### The Setup Clue

 * In the *Early Game*, the order of operations is usually: